What is the duration of this competition?

-- GCP members do not make any representation or warranty regarding the treatment or confidentiality of any submissions received and disclaim all responsibility for the protection of participant IP, or any consequence resulting from participant submissions.
+- The Prize Organizers do not make any representation or warranty regarding the treatment or confidentiality of any submissions received and disclaim all responsibility for the protection of participant IP, or any consequence resulting from participant submissions.

-- The GCP will not provide IP advice directly to participants but will provide access to an India patent attorney during the launch event and one webinar in early 2019.
+- The Prize Organizers will not provide IP advice directly to participants but will provide access to an India patent attorney during the launch event and one webinar in 2019.
 Any additional support required would need to be separately procured by the participants.

-- Participants selected for interim awards and subsequent prototype testing that have not secured the protection provided by a provisional patent application or granted patent will also be required to sign waiver agreements absolving GCP members from liability due to the increased exposure of technology through the real world testing process in order to receive their award.
+- Participants selected for interim awards and subsequent prototype testing that have not secured the protection provided by a provisional patent application or granted patent will also be required to sign waiver agreements absolving the Prize Organizers from liability due to the increased exposure of technology through the real world testing process.

 - If you would like more information on Intellectual Property, read this document and/or watch this video.